chase-seibert/blog/_posts/2019-10-04-the-agile-scorecard-12-questions.md

   overlay_image: /images/header-sprinter.jpg
   overlay_color: "#000"
   overlay_filter: "0.5"
-excerpt: "Lot’s of people claim to do Agile.
+excerpt: "Lots of people claim to do Agile.
 Most believe it.
 Many are not doing the basics right."
 ---

 I want to put a stake in the ground for an opinionated, simple, reductionist rubric that covers the basics of what it means to be an Agile team.